-EXPERIMENTAL SETUP
+III.
+EXPERIMENTAL SETUP AND CHARACTERIZATION

-Single step channeling is achieved by using a chirped amplified Ti:Sapphire laser system which outputs high energy ultrashort pulses with 800 nm wavelength and 130 fs pulse duration at a 1 kHz repetition rate.
-The commercial grade S1-UV fused silica of 3.0 mm thick was cut to approximately 6 mm x 12 mm size.
-The laser beam was focused by 40x objective lens with NA 0.6 inside the specimen.
+Single step channeling is achieved by using a chirped amplified Ti:sapphire laser system which outputs high energy ultrashort pulses with 800 nm wavelength and 130 fs pulse duration at a 1 kHz repetition rate.
+The commercial grade S1-UV fused silica of 3.0 mm thick was cut to approximately $6 \text{ mm} \times 12 \text{ mm}$ size.
+The laser beam was focused by 40x objective lens with numerical aperture (NA) 0.6 inside the specimen.
+A schematic diagram of the experimental setup is illustrated in Fig. 1.
 Different conditions of laser processing and optical parameters were applied by varying the energy of the laser pulses and focusing depth with respect to the top surface of the material.
 Long channels were obtained by cascading each channel generated by single laser pulses along an optical axis.
-Different laser pulse energy and focusing depth conditions were used to investigate the size of features and channels and to investigate the effects of channel overlapping and its influence on long channel formation.
+Different laser pulse energies and focusing depth conditions were used to investigate the size of features and channels and to investigate the effects of channel overlapping and its influence on long channel formation.

-After the femtosecond laser irradiation, transmission light differential interference contrast (DIC) optical microscopy was used to obtain the cross section view (xzplane) of the features and channels.
+After the femtosecond laser irradiation, transmission light differential interference contrast (DIC) optical microscopy was used to obtain the axial cross section (xz-plane) of the features and channels.
 The samples were ground and polished with lapping films to the line across channels.
-Refractive DIC optical microscopy and AFM topography were used to verify the existence of cavities on the polished surface.
+Reflection DIC optical microscopy and atomic force microscopy (AFM) topography were used to verify the existence of cavities on the polished surface.
 Raman spectroscopy was also carried out to further support whether the channels are real cavities.